de Quervain tendinopathy

 - Dell Medical School, University of Texas at Austin

-de Quervain tendinopathy affects the abductor pollicis longus and extensor pollicis brevis tendons in the first extensor compartment at the styloid process of the radius (figure 1).
+de Quervain tendinopathy affects the abductor pollicis longus (APL) and extensor pollicis brevis (EPB) tendons in the first extensor compartment at the styloid process of the radius (figure 1).
 It is characterized by pain or tenderness at the radial side of the wrist.
 Although de Quervain tendinopathy is often attributed to overuse or repetitive movements of the wrist or thumb, the cause is generally unknown.

 The pathogenesis, clinical manifestations, diagnosis, and treatment of de Quervain tendinopathy are discussed here.
 An overview of the anatomy and basic biomechanics of the wrist is presented elsewhere.
 (See "Anatomy and basic biomechanics of the wrist".)

 de Quervain tendinopathy is a common cause of wrist pain in adults.
 It is most common among women between the ages of 30 and 50 years of age, including a small subset of women in the postpartum period [1-3].
 These women tend to develop symptoms about four to six weeks after delivery.

 The etiology of de Quervain tendinopathy is not well-understood.
 In the past, it was frequently attributed to occupational or repetitive activities involving postures that maintain the thumb in extension and abduction.
 Mothers in the postpartum period are thought to be particularly at risk because of the mechanical stress on the thumb and wrist when lifting the baby.
 Hormonal causes and fluid retention have also been implicated in postpartum mothers.
 However, the evidence to support these hypotheses is limited and is largely based on observational data.
 In addition, the histopathology does not demonstrate inflammation but rather myxoid degeneration (disorganized collagen and increased cellular matrix) in patients referred for surgery .